Artiume/jellyfin-docs/general/clients/codecs.md

 ---

  # [Codec Tables](https://en.wikipedia.org/wiki/List_of_codecs "Wikipedia's list of all codecs")
-## [Video Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats "Wikipedia's video codec tables")

-If the video codec is unsupported, this will result in transcoding.
+ The goal is to DirectPlay all media.
+This means the container, video, audio and subtitles are all compatible with the client.
+DirectStream will occur if the audio, container or subtitles happen to not be supported.
+Subtitles can be tricky because they can cause DirectStreaming (subtitles are remuxed) or video transcoding (burning in subtitles) to occur.
+If the video codec is unsupported, this will result in video transcoding.
 This is the most intensive CPU component of transcoding.
 Decoding is less intensive than encoding.

+## [Video Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats "Wikipedia's video codec tables")

 ||WebOS|Android|AndroidTV|Kodi|[Roku](https://developer.roku.com/docs/specs/streaming.md)|
 |:---:|:---:|:---:|:---:|:---:|:---:|